 Digitization is being driven by future technologies such as Artificial Intelligence, Deep Learning, Big Data, or Blockchain technology.
 While software robots and intelligent, self-learning systems are gaining increasing interest and are known to many users, blockchain technology is often a synonym for cryptocurrencies.
 Cryptocurrencies are only a marginal phenomenon and the technology has the potential to revolutionize entire branches of industry.

 What does blockchain mean?

 This impression is not correct, however, because the blockchain enables the storage, processing, management, and sharing of data in a public and accessible database.
 All transactions occurring in a network are stored in transaction blocks and encrypted using a hash function.
 After encryption, this block is saved and attached to the previous one.
-Figuratively speaking, the stored blocks are lined up in a chain, so that a blockchain – in English blockchain – is formed.
+Figuratively speaking, the stored blocks are lined up in a chain.

 What is blockchain technology?